How to Apply for a Building Permit in France

 Before you Start the Work

-Once the permit has been granted (in writing or tacitly), there are still formalities to be completed before starting to work o the project.
-You must send the mayor a declaration of the opening of the site in 3 copies.
+Once the permit has been granted (in writing or tacitly), there are still formalities to be completed before starting to work on the project.
+You must send the mayor a declaration of the opening of the site in three copies.

 Keep your Building License Up to Date

-It is possible to extend it for one year, provided that the town planning rules have not changed unfavorably towards your project.
-To obtain an extension of your license, you must submit an application to the town hall in duplicate, or send it by recorded delivery, at least 2 months before the expiry of the validity period of your license.
-If you do not get a response within 2 months, you can consider your license valid for one more year.
+It is possible to extend it for one year, provided that the town planning rules have not changed unfavourably towards your project.
+To obtain an extension of your license, you must submit an application to the town hall in duplicate, or send it by recorded delivery, at least two months before the expiry of the validity period of your license.
+If you do not get a response within two months, you can consider your license valid for one more year.

-It’s important to note that a building permit can only be extended once, so take your time, use the appropriate builders, artisans and architects, it will make your life a lot easier, and your project cheaper!
+It’s important to note that a building permit can only be extended once, so take your time, use the appropriate builders, artisans and architects, it will make your life a lot easier, and your project cheaper.
+And to further your budget, we recommend you investigate if you can save money on foreign currency transactions, our experts are here to help every step of the way.

-For more information about the buying process, visit our buying guide and register with us if you wish to receive alerts of properties based on your criteria.
+For more information about the purchasing process, discover our buying guide and register to receive alerts of properties based on your criteria.

 Back to articles